-On March 26, 2021, will begin mailing written notice of this incident to two (2) affected Maine residents on behalf of Wieden+Kennedy in substantially the same form as the letter attached hereto as Exhibit A.
+On May 26, 2022, Perkins began providing written notice of this Incident to affected individuals, which includes one hundred and forty-nine (149) Maine residents.
+Written notice is being provided in substantially the same form as the letter attached hereto as Exhibit A.